Virtually Christmas

-"Virtually Christmas" is the sixteenth episode of the third season of the American animated sitcom Big City Greens, and the 76th episode of the series overall.
-"Virtually Christmas" originally aired in the United States on December 3, 2022, on Disney Channel.

-In this episode, after Cricket gets snowed in at the Remington's, he attempts to recreate his family's Christmas traditions inside of a virtual reality game but must keep its true nature a secret from them.
+"Virtually Christmas" is a half-hour American animated television special, serving as the sixteenth episode of the third season of Big City Greens, and the 76th episode of the series overall.
+The episode was originally broadcast on Disney Channel on December 3, 2022, in the United States.
+In this episode, when Cricket gets snowed in at Remington Manor, he attempts to recreate his family's Christmas traditions inside of a virtual reality game, but must keep the game's true nature a secret from them.

 Plot

 Prior to the events of "The Move", (Note: This episode was originally the next episode to premiere after "Squashed!", but was delayed the following year due to the 3D sequences being unfinished at the time.)
-Cricket, tired of his family's same old Christmas traditions, goes to Remy's place to play the virtual reality game Outpost Infinity, which got a Christmas update.
+Cricket, tired of his family's same old Christmas traditions, goes to Remy's place to play the virtual reality game Outpost Infinity, which had received a Christmas update.
 Cricket ends up getting snowed in with Remy, but the latter reveals that he left a VR present for him at his house and Cricket suggests that they all go into Outpost Infinity to recreate the family's traditions, hiding the fact that it is a tower defense game.

 They recreate Alice's house and then try to complete all of their family traditions, such as finding the fruitcake, while Remy holds off all the waves of monsters and Mr. Extras occasionally appears trying to sell add-ons.
 By the time they reach the last tradition and Cricket is about to top the Christmas tree with the star, Remy blasts into the house and warns them that a wave of monsters are coming, thus exposing their secret.
 With no option, the Greens fight off the monsters.
-They purchase a Christmas Cannon from Mr. Extras to use against the giant monster and later defeat it.
+They purchase a Christmas Cannon from Mr. Extras to use against the giant monster and end up defeating it.

 Afterwards, while the rest of the Green family and Remy continued fighting off the next wave, Cricket felt like it wasn't Christmas if he didn't top the tree with his family.
 Therefore, he takes off the goggles and finds a way through the snow back home.
 After he returns, the Remington's arrive and, since they didn't have their own Christmas traditions, joined in on the Greens'.